 The modern city of Kahramanmaraş (previously Maraş until 1973) is situated at about the same location as the capital city of Late Hittite state Gurgum.
 In Assyrian sources the city was refered to as Marqas from which the modern name of the city originates.
-There has not been a systematic excavation but several Hittite monuments have been recovered.
+There has not been a systematic excavation but numerous monumental items have been recovered.
 Most of the items originate from within the city.
 Since the original settlement seems to have been disturbed long time ago, most of these finds come from secondary locations.
 Some of the earliest finds have ended up museums abroad (New York, Paris, Berlin, Tbilisi, St. Petersburg, Boston, Jerusalem) and some others were also transferred in early years of the 20th century to museums in Turkey particularly to Istanbul and Adana.
-Latest finds have been collected in the newly build Kahramanmaras Museum.
+Latest finds have been collected in the newly build Kahramanmaraş Museum.

 Gurgum kingdom is known to have lasted until the end of the 8th century BCE, and most of the finds date to the 9th and 8th centuries BCE.
 Several inscribed steles and statues provide the names of Gurgum's rulers, apparently all from the same family.
 The stele of Larama I is probably one of the earliest dating from the 10th century BCE.